This Spanish start-up wants to be a global benchmark in 2022 in the secure sending of files

 "And a guy who sells security tells you," he maintains.

-"If you stop the business, what are you going to insure next?
-Companies such as financial entities are critical infrastructures”, he recalls.
-He understands that it is essential that they opt for business continuity and immediately afterwards advocate for cybersecurity.
+“If you stop the business, what are you going to insure next?
+Companies such as financial institutions are critical infrastructures”, he recalls.
+He understands that it is essential that they opt for business continuity and immediately advocate for cybersecurity.
 "Ideally, it should happen at the same time," he reflects.
 "But I can't criticize the decisions that were made at the time."

 The startup was born after Planas, at the head of Iris Venture Builder, met with a major Spanish bank that was asking for a solution to share files securely.
 They wanted to combat at all costs the use of Shadow IT - any type of program or device that is used by employees for professional purposes, but that does not have the approval of the company's ICT managers—.

 Finally, and after its development, Planas realized that it was a scalable solution and thus Tranxfer was born as a B2B firm that opens the door so that even small professionals —such as an architect who wants to keep or send their plans safely— can make use of this technology.

 “There's no need that users download a client”.
 Despite the fact that it is an end-to-end encryption tool, the development of Tranxfer has made it a service that does not require installing anything on the computer.
 In 2017 it began to be marketed and in 2019 the large clients that the firm has today entered, including Naturgy.

 “In January of this year we already had the tool, in our opinion, with the tests to which we submit it, more advanced.
 And now we put the accelerator”.
 Planas highlights how a injection of a million and a half —million from the parent company itself, Iris Venture Builder; and 500,000 euros of a bank loan—will help them internationalize, first in Europe.